gaearon/whatthefuck.is/posts/memoization.md

 }
 ```

 Now it would be safe to memoize `getChanceOfRain` — because it takes `city` as a parameter rather than showing the input box to the user.
 In other words, it is pure.
-Concretely, it would mean that you would still see an input box on every call to `showWeatherReport`, but the calculation would be skipped if we have the result.
+Concretely, it would mean that you would still see an input box on every call to `showWeatherReport`, but the calculation would be skipped if we had the result.

 ### Reusable Memoization